Padarn/sg-lite/README.md

 This is intended a light weight Sparse Grid implementation focused mostly on density estimation.
 This is a WIP and this readme will be filled with up to date comments about the process.

+25/06/14: A note on tests.
+I have decided to use the google c++ testing framework.
+I'm going to call this a hard dependency to support building of tests.
+Test builds will fail without gtests paths.

 25/06/14: After struggling with a swig error for 3-4 days, and debugging my new basic functionality I think I finally have the basics working again ...